 • Vegan, gluten-free, refined sugar-free, plus a high-protein option

-• Perfect for sprinkling on yogurt, smoothie bowls, or as cereal
+• Sprinkle on yogurt, smoothie bowls, or enjoy as cereal

 — Megan